 "We are pleased that this shipment of petroleum products will arrive on the island, or rather, it has already arrived," he added.

-The shipment of oil would be the first to Havana since January, when US forces abducted Venezuelan president and Cuban ally Nicolas Maduro in a raid.
+The shipment of oil would be the first to Havana since January, when US forces captured Venezuelan president and Cuban ally Nicolas Maduro in a raid.

 Mr Maduro's removal deprived Cuba of its main oil supplier and triggered an energy crisis on the island, sending fuel prices soaring and triggering daily blackouts.

-Mr Peskov said Moscow and Washington had been in touch over the shipment.
+Mr Peskov said Russia and the US had been in touch over the shipment.

 "This issue was indeed raised in advance during our contacts with our American counterparts," he told reporters, without providing more details.

-Earlier the Interfax news agancy reported the arrival of the ship to Cuba citing the Russian Ministry of Transport.
+Earlier the Interfax news agency reported the arrival of the ship to Cuba citing the Russian Ministry of Transport.

-It said the ship was currently expected to offload the cargo at the port of Matanzas.
+It said the ship was expected to offload the cargo at the port of Matanzas.

-LSEG ship-tracking data showed the vessel moving along Cuba's northern shore after US President Donald Trump signalled he was reversing course on blocking oil shipments to Cuba yesterday, saying he had "no problem" with any country sending in crude to the Caribbean country.
+LSEG ship-tracking data showed the vessel moving along Cuba's northern shore after Mr Trump signalled he was reversing course on blocking oil shipments to Cuba yesterday, saying he had "no problem" with any country sending in crude to the Caribbean country.

-After the US launched the oil blockade, Mr Diaz-Canel imposed emergency measures to conserve fuel, including strict rationing of gasoline.
+After the US launched the oil blockade, Cuban President Miguel Diaz-Canel imposed emergency measures to conserve fuel, including strict rationing of gasoline.

 He warned this month that "any external aggressor will encounter an unbreakable resistance."